hauska7/klubdyskusyjny/docs/index.md

 I am a man

+I trust in one man

 I do what should be done

-I trust in one man

-we trust in one man

-we do what should be done
+together

 #### kosciol czlowieka

 jestem czlowiekiem

+ufam jednemu czlowiekowi

 robie to co sluszne

-ufam jednemu czlowiekowi

-razem ufamy jednemu czlowiekowi

-razem robimy to co sluszne
+razem